-Debt consolidation is a strategy you use when deciding to get yourself debt free.
+Debt consolidation is a strategy you use when deciding to get yourself debt-free.
 It combines and merges all the debt you owe into a single, monthly, recurring payment with a fixed interest rate.
-There are two steps to complete before considering debt consolidation as a method of repaying your debts.
+There are two steps to complete before considering debt consolidation as a repayment method.

 First - Identify your debts: Good vs. Bad Debts.